 - If you’re undecided about your career or major, you might want to take a career assessment.
 Find details at our Career Planning Services page.

 - Often students continue at Green River after graduating from high school to complete an associate degree.
-You will continue taking classes as usual, but you don’t have to submit an enrollment verification form.
+You will continue taking classes as usual.
+There is no need to submit an enrollment verification form.
 We recommend meeting with an advisor to plan the completion of your degree.

-- Know the deadlines for applying to the college you wish to transfer to.
+- Know the application deadline for the institution to which you intend to transfer.

 - Apply for financial aid early!